 From outstanding seafood and shellfish to unbeatable game and beef, Scotland has an exceptional natural larder and abundant source of the best local produce in the world.
 Traditional dishes, regional specialities and local produce, like haggis, shortbread, whisky and Cullen skink, offer a distinct flavour of Scotland.
 In Glasgow you can find some of the country’s most cosmopolitan and contemporary restaurants.
 Meanwhile, travel just half an hour away and find yourself dining in style surrounded by some of the most breath-taking nature Scotland has to offer.

 Glasgow boasts a diverse and constantly expanding food and drink scene.
 With independent bakers, beekeepers, distillers, brewers and coffee roasters, working with some of the most exciting chefs and restaurateurs in the country; this is a city packed full of talented people with a passion for good food and drink.
 These days it’s firmly part of the city’s unique culture.

-The city’s restaurant scene is award winning, with The Gannet awarded the AA Scottish Restaurant of the Year in 2015, Cail Bruich listed as one of ‘Britain’s 100 Best Restaurants’ in the Sunday Times in 2017 and Paesano named TripAdvisor’s most highly rated Pizza restaurant in the UK 2017.
+The city’s restaurant scene is award winning, with The Gannet awarded the AA Scottish Restaurant of the Year in 2015, Cail Bruich listed as one of ‘Britain’s 100 Best Restaurants’ in the Sunday Times in 2017 and Paesano, rated as one of the UK's top 3 pizza restaurants on TripAdvisor in 2018.

 The city’s food and drink is about experience and authenticity: keeping it real, serving it well.
 In Glasgow, that’s delivered by our greatest asset – our people.